-Claim: Starbucks refused free product to Marines serving in Iraq, saying it didn't support the war or anyone taking part in it.
+Claim: Starbucks refused free product to Marines serving in Iraq, saying the company didn't support the war or anyone taking part in it.

 Example:[Collected via e-mail, August 2004]